mebeim/linux-kernel-experiments/modules/README.md

 ## About

-These are simple Linux kernel modules written for educational purposes, some of which were written while answering StackOverflow questions on the `[linux-kernel]` tag.
+These are simple Linux kernel modules written for educational purposes, some of which were written while answering/browsing StackOverflow questions on the `[linux-kernel]` tag.

 | Module                                             | Description                                                                | Kernel version | SO question?                                 |